Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

-Here $\omega_r$, $\omega_q$, and $g$ are the resonator, qubit transition frequencies and the linear coupling strength between the qubit and the resonator.
-The coupling strength $g$ is calculated using the circuit model parameters (see Appendix~\ref{app:Resonator} for the qubit-resonator interaction model and Appendix in Ref.~\cite{dai_dissipative_2022} for the circuit parameter values), and is found to range from about $100~\t{MHz}$ to $200~\t{MHz}$ depending on the flux bias.
+Here $\omega_r$, $\omega_{01}$, and $g$ are the resonator, qubit transition frequencies and the linear coupling strength between the qubit and the resonator.
+The coupling strength $g$ is calculated using the circuit model parameters (see Supplementary Notes 3 and 4 for the qubit and resonator models), and is found to range from about $100~\t{MHz}$ to $200~\t{MHz}$ depending on the flux bias.
 The resonator decay rate $\kappa$ is estimated based on resonator linewidth measurements.
-At the readout point, the resonator frequency and decay rate are $\omega_r=7.89\times 2\pi~\text{GHz}$ and $\kappa=12.2~\text{MHz}$.
-Besides the above noise channels, we also note that the intrinsic flux noise in the $X$-loop has negligible contribution to relaxation.
-The microwave port of the $X$-bias line, if working, would lead to additional relaxation due to thermal noise on the $X$-bias line.
+At the readout point, the resonator frequency and decay rate are $\omega_r/(2\pi)=7.89~\text{GHz}$ and $\kappa/(2\pi)=1.9~\text{MHz}$.
+Besides the above noise channels, we also note that the intrinsic flux noise in the $X$-loop has negligible contribution to relaxation due to the comparatively small value of the X flux bias matrix elements (see discussion in Supplementary Note 5).
+The microwave port of the $X$-bias line, which became disconnected during the experiment, could have lead to additional relaxation due to thermal noise on the $X$-bias line.
 This is estimated to make substantial contribution to relaxation for $\Phi_x\gtrsim0.4~\Phi_0$, limiting $T_1$ to about $2~\mu\text{s}$.
-Details of the relaxation calculations are given in Appendix~\ref{app:Relaxation}.
+Details of the relaxation calculations are given in the Methods section.
 As shown in Fig.~\ref{fig:T1}, at each $X$-flux bias $\Phi_x$, the predicted relaxation time by combining the above known sources of noise comes within a factor of 2 of the highest $T_1$ measured at that value of $\Phi_x$.